openstack/openstack-manuals/doc/contributor-guide/source/ux-ui-guidelines/ux-personas.rst

 We have identified five personas:

-* Arnie - Infrastructure Architect
+* Adrian - Infrastructure Architect
-* Carlos - Cloud Operator
+* Rey - Cloud Operator
-* Doug - Domain Operator
+* Taylor - Domain Operator
-* Pei - Project Owner
+* Wei - Project Owner
-* Alan - App Developer
+* Quinn - App Developer

 These personas are based on model companies and user ecosystems.
 Each persona takes part in different cloud adoption stages and can assume multiple